Hubs-Foundation/hubs/CONTRIBUTING.md

     If you encounter the following error:
     adb: error: more than one device/emulator

-    Try killing and restarting adb with the following commands:
+    Try killing adb with the following commands:
-     `adb kill-server` or
+     `adb kill-server`
-     `adb start-server`
-    Then retry the reverse command above again
+    Then try the reverse command above again (the server will be restarted).

 3. Open a browser on the Quest device and test.
 Either
     `adb shell am start -a android.intent.action.VIEW -d 'https://localhost:8080'`